SAP-samples/teched2023-DA285v/exercises/ex2/README.md

 ![](images/buffer2.png)

 Next, we will calulate [Voronoi cells](https://en.wikipedia.org/wiki/Voronoi_diagram) based on the centroids.
-Each resulting polygon consists of all points that are closer to its seed (the centroid) than to any other.
+Each resulting (yellow) polygon consists of all points that are closer to its seed (the centroid) than to any other.

 ```SQL
 WITH DAT AS (